6 Indiana Fall Festival Events Not to Be Missed!

 Another great way to step back into history this fall is with the Johnny Appleseed Festival in Fort Wayne, IN.
 This Indiana fall festival, held on September 21st and 22nd for 2019, voids their vendors of modern day conveniences to reenact an 1800’s lifestyle for a weekend.

-For this festival, expect to find open fire cooks, as well as dress, surrounding you as you and your family explore all that there is to see.
-This Indiana fall festival is held in commemoration to the great John Chapman.
+For this festival, expect to find open-fire cooks, as well as dress, surrounding you as you and your family explore all that there is to see.
+This Indiana fall festival is held in commemoration of the great John Chapman.
 Chapman (aka Johnny Appleseed) dedicated years of his life to planting apple orchards across the Fort Wayne Area.
-Therefore, much of the food you will find at this Indiana festival, will be true to the time period that Chapman lived during.
+Therefore, much of the food you will find at this Indiana festival will be true to the time period that Chapman lived during.

 Crazy Mom Talk